thinkswan/react-twitter-stream/README.md

 ## Demo

-View a live demo at: https://react-twitter-stream.herokuapp.com/
+View a live demo at https://react-twitter-stream.herokuapp.com/.

 ## How to use